jackgalloway/Google-reCAPTCHA-Control-for-PSWebEnrolment/README.md

 1. Create your Google reCAPTCHA Site & Secret API Keys by visiting: https://www.google.com/recaptcha/admin.
 This control will not function correctly without valid reCAPTCHA API keys.

-2. Download the latest release from the 'Releases' tab on GitHub and extract the two GooglereCAPTCHA.ascx & GooglereCAPTCHA.ascx.vb files to your 'webcontrols' folder where PSWebEnrolment is deployed on your webserver.
+2. Download the latest release from the 'Releases' tab on GitHub and extract the two GooglereCAPTCHA.ascx & GooglereCAPTCHA.ascx.vb files from the 'ControlFiles' folder in the ZIP to your 'webcontrols' folder where PSWebEnrolment is deployed on your webserver.

 3. **In your web.config file**, you will need to add the following two keys under the `<appsettings>` tag.
 Copy in the relevant API key: